Moo-ware/BDO-OutfitBot/README.md

 Currently, steam accounts and OTP enabled accounts are **NOT SUPPORTED**.
 Only launcher accounts with no OTP is supported.
 Support could be easily added but I mostly likely won't do it because is against TOS.

 ## About the project
-Just a little test program I made for the game *Black Desert Online*, that will automatically and instantly buy any outfits listed on the central marketplace.
+Program I made for the game *Black Desert Online*, that will automatically and instantly buy any outfits listed on the central marketplace.
 I am still learning so there probably will be plenty of bugs :)

 ### How it works